 What to Expect

-You can expect to have a face-to-face consultation with Dr. Binner before you receive treatment.
+You can expect to have a face-to-face consultation before you receive treatment.
 Chiropractic care for the core will often include adjustments to the spine.
 These adjustments are a combination of manual and instrument assisted maneuvers.
 Core stabilization programs may include exercise ball therapy and yoga.
 These kinds of exercises make the core stronger and reinforce the spine.
 When these moves are performed on a weekly basis, you can expect to have better posture, less pain in your lower back and more flexibility.

 Common exercises for core stabilization: